SayedShaun/easyrag/README.md

 ## Installation

-To install RAG, clone the repository and install the required dependencies:
+To install rag, paste the link below into your terminal and press enter.

 ```bash
 pip install git+https://github.com/SayedShaun/python-rag.git